 Other Reference titles (these are in the Reference area in the Library)

-If you don't find what you need in MSJC's collection you can search the catalogs of other libraries and then request that those titles (up to five) be sent to you here at MVC.
-There is a $2.00 per book charge for this service, that you can pay when you pick up the book/s.
+If you don't find what you need in MSJC's collection, you can search the catalogs of other libraries and then request that those titles (up to five) be sent to you at your preferred campus.
+There is a $2.00 per book charge for this service that you pay when you pick up the book/s.
 Make sure you give yourself enough time because it can take up to two weeks for the books to get here.

 Google Books is a project that involves scanning in millions of books from a number of library collections and publishers.
 You can read about this project here.
 Copyright laws prevent Google from providing the full text of most titles.